MetaIdea/SageMetaTool/README.md

 - Command and Conquer Red Alert 3 Uprising (steam)
 - Command and Conquer 4 (all versions steam/origin) (WIP)

 By using advanced signature (binary pattern) scanning methods all sub versions should be supported as well in the future.
-There is a chance origin versions work partially or entirely too already.

 Only the original Command and Conquer Generals is not yet supported in any way because I strongly believe most use zero hour anyway.